 Are you looking for a powerful way to connect with your audience, personalize your brand, and grow your business through content marketing?
-Then, you may want to consider starting to listen to the best SEO podcast.

 Where is the Value to My Business?

 For years, short-form content like social media and blog posts have reigned supreme as a staple of content marketing.

 Today’s generation, however, seems to preferlong-form content such as podcasts.

 Put simply: Podcasts are rising in popularity because millennials love convenience.